PolychronMidi/Polychron/README.md

 py midi.py
 ```

+Current implementation is a simple demo of random meters, scales, and chords at random divisions.
+Settings can be customized in `config.js`.
+Timing markers for each unit can be found in the "marker_t" entries of the CSV file.

 You'll need a MIDI player with a soundfont installed to play MIDI files.
 One option is [VLC player](https://www.reddit.com/r/VLC/comments/sxb7h0/vlc_cant_play_midi_files/)

 Other MIDI players: